Open Source Multimedia, Open Source Sound, Open Source Photo

 Florida’s Educational Technology Clipart Clearinghouse is a clipart and drawing collection of over 46,000 images. (mythology, math diagrams, money, fairy tales, alphabets, animals, historical figures) A maximum of fifty (50) clipart items may be used in any non-commercial, educational project (report, presentation, display, website, etc.) without special permission.

-PICDROME - a growing Public Domain picture collection, free of copyright and licensed under Creative Commons CC0 1.0 Public Domain Dedication.
+PICDROME is a growing Public Domain picture collection, free of copyright and licensed under Creative Commons CC0 1.0 Public Domain Dedication.

 PD Photo is another great image site and offers geography, landforms, food, space, plants, ocean, grammar, animals tmages.